wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

 ##### 3 Purpose

-*   The purpose of this Act is to regulate auditors who carry out audits in respect of issuers and to establish an independent oversight system in order to---
+*   The purpose of this Act is to regulate auditors who carry out audits in respect of FMC reporting entities and to establish an independent oversight system in order to---

-    *   (a) promote, in respect of issuer audits, quality, expertise, and integrity in the profession of auditors; and
+    *   (a) promote, in respect of FMC audits, quality, expertise, and integrity in the profession of auditors; and

     *   (b) promote the recognition of the professional status of New Zealand auditors in overseas jurisdictions.

+    Section 3: amended, on 1 April 2014, by [section 128(1)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+    Section 3(a): amended, on 1 April 2014, by [section 128(3)][125] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 4 Overview